- 1 Introduction

 The installation features two monumental birds fabricated entirely from materials harvested from construction sites in urban China, including demolition debris, steel beams, tools, and remnants of the daily lives of migrant laborers.
 The materials were all gathered by the migrant laborers themselves, who worked on a construction site.
 It is easy to notice the elements of the creatures’ form as you walk around the exhibition space.
 You will see jackhammers and shovels connected to hard hats, hoses, beams and several other casts off materials.

 Video: Installation of Phoenix

 How Xu came up with the idea

 In an interview, Xu gave a clear picture of how Phoenix’s whole idea came to pass.
 He said that in 2008 he was commissioned to create a permanent sculpture.
 This sculpture would be a formal atrium of the World Finance Centre in Beijing as designed by Cesar Pelli.
 Xu went to the construction site and was shocked by the kind of labor and the working conditions.
 This made him extremely uneasy.
-He was struck by the reality of the great high rises built for the rich and how the lower and middle class made them.
+He was struck by the reality of the impressive high rises built for the rich and how the lower and middle class made them.

 Video: Xu Bing’s artist talk at MASS MoCA

 After spending numerous years away from his motherland after being born and raised there, upon returning, Xu Bing found a space undergoing rapid change, with most of it driven by toiling migrant workers.
 Bearing witness to the complex interconnection between labor, China’s history, economic development, and something beyond, he created Phoenix.
 The two birds are not separate constructions, but they are linked.
-They are a linked vision of renaissance and at the same time gives an impression of the country’s propelled growth.
+They are a linked vision of the renaissance and, at the same time, give an impression of the country’s propelled growth.